 OUR FAVOURITE MEXICAN RESTAURANTS IN BERLIN

-Our Favourite Mexican Restaurants In Berlin – Where is the best place to get Mexican food in Berlin?
+Where is the best place to get Mexican food in Berlin?
 I’ve read and been part of countless threads on social media and have discussed it at length over meals with friends and colleagues.
-Everyone has different opinions – with hard core aficionados grumpily complaining they can’t find anything authentic, while less experienced Mexican food lovers proclaiming die hard love for the Que Pasa chain (which is purposely not featured here).
+Everyone has different opinions – with hardcore aficionados grumpily complaining they can’t find anything authentic, while less experienced Mexican food lovers proclaiming die-hard love for the Que Pasa chain (which is purposely not featured here).

 So just where are the best places to get Mexican food in Berlin?
-In this Berlin Life guide, I highlight some of my personal favourites, as well as others recommended by friends.
+In this Berlin Life guide, I highlight some of my personal favorites, as well as others recommended by friends.

 THE TOP RATED MEXICAN RESTAURANTS IN BERLIN

 If you’re a fan of Mexican food, use this list of Mexican restaurants in Berlin to tour many of Berlin top rated places.
 Be sure to come back and share your reviews in the comments too.
 Tell us about your favourite dishes, if you found the food to be authenthic, if the service was good, and more.
 We want to hear what you think!